Faculty & Staff Directory

 FAA Airframe and Powerplant Certificates, Level 2 NDT Inspector

 Chief Flight Instructor

-"I took private pilot ground school at UAA and received my pilot certificate in 1984.
-I’ve been flight instructing for almost thirty years.
-I currently have nearly seven thousand flight hours mostly in Alaska.
-I've flown the 'bush' and have instructed many pilots over the years for various certificates, ratings and endorsements including float, ski and tail wheel operations and authorizations.
+Greg took private pilot ground school at UAA and received his pilot certificate in 1984.
+He been flight instructing for almost thirty years.
+He currently has nearly 7,000 flight hours, mostly in Alaska.
+He has flown the 'bush' and has instructed many pilots over the years for various certificates, ratings and endorsements, including float, ski and tail wheel operations and authorizations.

-I've been teaching at UAA since 2001 and became chief flight instructor for our FAA part 141 flight school in 2003.
-I hold an airline transport pilot certificate and flight instructor certificate with multi-engine and instrument airplane ratings.
-I'm also a designated pilot examiner (DPE) operating through the Anchorage area FSDO.
+He has been teaching at UAA since 2001 and became Chief Flight Instructor for our FAA part 141 flight school in 2003.
+He holds an Airline Transport Pilot Certificate and Flight Instructor Certificate with Multi-engine and Instrument Airplane Ratings.
+He is also a Designated Pilot Examiner (DPE), operating through the Anchorage area FSDO.

-The professional piloting division of the Aviation Technology Center focuses on producing instrument rated commercial pilots and flight instructors in single and multi-engine airplanes.
-The vast majority of my flying is done in support of this effort.
+The Professional Piloting program focuses on producing instrument-rated commercial pilots and flight instructors in single and multi-engine airplanes.
+The vast majority of Greg's flying is done in support of this effort.

-I own a Cessna 150 and enjoy flying to off-airport areas when the weather permits and the fish are calling.
-I’ve been a ‘Ham Radio’ operator since the age of nine.
-I also play several musical instruments and have written many songs.
-You may say that I'm a ''regular Beethoven'', but the possibility does exist that you may not.
-Whether flying or playing instruments, I try to rise to the challenges they bring but do so with full knowledge that there's always going to be someone out there better at both than me, and dare I suggest, more than one?"
+Greg owns a Cessna 150 and enjoys flying to off-airport areas when the weather permits and the fish are calling.
+He has been a ‘Ham Radio’ operator since the age of 9.
+He also plays several musical instruments and has written many songs.
+Whether flying or playing instruments, Greg enjoys rising to the challenges they bring.

 Airline Transport Pilot: Airplane multiengine land

 Commercial privileges airplane single engine land & sea